-- Read the resource included at the end of this Stage and those additional documents in the A LA CARTE Archive under the tiles labeled STAGE THREE: ACTIVATE RESOURCES and FUNDING RESOURCES.
+Read the resource included at the end of this Stage and those additional documents in Resources under the tiles labeled STAGE THREE: ACTIVATE and FUNDING.

 In most circumstances, a 501(c)3 is the likely the best legal structure.
 While there are a number of steps to secure this tax-exempt status, it is not as difficult as it once was.
 In most cases, with a little diligence, you can navigate your way by reviewing a few online resources.
 A Form 1023 from the IRS is what grants 501c3 tax exempt status.
 There is a long form and a short form.
 Review them both to see which best fits the scale of your organization.
 This type of tax-exempt entity will allow you to accept charitable contributions from individuals and businesses, set up a membership structure to collect dues, and apply for a broad array of public and private grants.